-I Project Overview and Objectives
+Project Overview and Objectives

-New Urban Mobility (NUM) modes offer a novel way for commuters and travelers to leverage their city's public transport infrastructure and achieve their accessibility goals.
-The effect of these NUM modes is not adequately researched and understood by policymakers and the research community due to a lack of data and realistic representation in analyses.
+Micromobility offers a novel way for commuters and travelers to leverage their city's public transport infrastructure and achieve their accessibility goals.
+The effect of micromobility is not adequately researched and understood by policymakers and the research community due to a lack of data and realistic representation in analyses.